awsdocs/aws-secrets-manager-docs/doc_source/manage_create-basic-secret.md

 # Create a secret<a name="manage_create-basic-secret"></a>

-A *secret* is a set of credentials, such as a user name and password, that you store in an encrypted form in Secrets Manager\.
-The secret also includes the connection information to access a database or other service, which Secrets Manager doesn't encrypt\.
-You can also include other sensitive information, for example, passwords hints or question\-and\-answer pairs you can use to recover your password\.
-Don't store this type of information in the `Description` or any other non\-encrypted part of the secret\.
+A *secret* can be a password, a set of credentials such as a user name and password, an OAuth token, or other secret information that you store in an encrypted form in Secrets Manager\.

-If you store text in the secret, it usually takes the form of JSON key\-value string pairs, as shown in the following example:
+If you store text in the secret, it usually takes the form of JSON key\-value string pairs, as shown in the following example which contains Amazon RDS credentials:

 ```
 {